Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Empirical Analysis

-Having obtained plausible estimates of the macroeconomic stars, we now turn to the paper's central aim: exploring the effects of monetary policy shocks on these stars.
-Specifically, we examine how monetary policy influences $\Delta g^{*}$, $\pi^{*}$, and $r^{*}$.
-Monetary policy shocks are identified using an external instrument based on high-frequency policy surprises developed by \cite{bauer2023reassessment}.
+Having obtained plausible estimates of the macroeconomic stars, we now examine the effects of monetary policy shocks on $g^{*}$, $\pi^{*}$, and $r^{*}$.
+We identify monetary policy shocks using an external instrument based on the high-frequency policy surprises constructed by \cite{bauer2023reassessment}.

-Figure \ref{fig:IRFtrends} shows the posterior distributions of the impulse responses of $\Delta g^{*}$, $\pi^{*}$, and $r^{*}$ to a one-standard-deviation contractionary monetary policy shock.
-This shock raises the median response of the interest rate by about 0.29 basis points on impact (see Figure \ref{fig:IRFs}).
+Figure \ref{fig:IRFtrends} shows the posterior distributions of the impulse responses of $ g^{*}$, $\pi^{*}$, and $r^{*}$ to a one-standard-deviation contractionary monetary policy shock.
+This shock raises the median response of the nominal interest rate by about 29 basis points on impact (see Figure \ref{fig:IRFs}(f)).
 By construction, the responses are constant over time, as the model assumes the stars follow a random walk.

-Panel (a) of Figure \ref{fig:IRFtrends} shows that $\Delta g^{*}$ falls by about 0.1 percentage point.
-The negative effects on the growth rate of potential output align with the main finding of \cite{jorda2024long} that monetary policy can have long-run effects on the real economy, suggesting an innovation channel whereby monetary tightening curbs spendings on R\&D and innovation, limits productivity gains, and reduces productive investment, thereby depressing the growth rate of potential output \citep[see, e.g.,][]{stadler1990business,moran2018innovation,ma2023monetary,fornaro2023scars,meier2024monetary}.

-Panel (b) of Figure \ref{fig:IRFtrends} shows that contractionary monetary policy shocks also reduce $\pi^{*}$ by about 0.2 percentage points.
-At first glance, significant effects of monetary policy shocks on trend inflation may appear undesirable, as they seem to imply de-anchoring of long-run inflation expectations.
-However, when long-run expectations are persistently off target, such effects may reflect a re-anchoring channel, in which policy deliberately shifts expectations back toward the target.
-As shown by our counterfactual analysis (see Figure \ref{fig:histdecomp}), monetary policy shocks pull trend inflation down make it move around the 2\% target from mid-1990s to the onset of Covid-19 pandemic.
-This finding is consistent with evidence that such shocks lower survey-based long-run inflation expectations, pointing to a re-anchoring channel in which monetary policy shifts long-run inflation expectations back toward target when they drift persistently away from it \citep[see, e.g.,][]{jarocinski2020deconstructing,diegel2021long}.

-Panel (c) shows that $r^{*} $ falls by about 0.3 basis points.
-This decline, caused by contractionary monetary policy shocks, may operate through two complementary mechanisms.
-First, the innovation channel in panel (a) indicates that contractionary monetary policy shocks lowers potential output growth; because trend growth is a key determinant of the neutral rate \citep[e.g.,][]{laubach2003measuring}, this directly pushes $r^{*}$ down.
-Second, the re-anchoring channel in panel (b) indicates that these shocks lower $\pi^{*}$, thereby raising the real interest rate and also encouraging firms to cut spending on R\&D and productive investment ---reinforcing the innovation channel and further depressing $r^{*}$.